g8a9/wowchemy-website/content/authors/admin/_index.md

 ---

 I’m a third-year Ph.D. student at the Department of Control and Computer Engineering of Polytechnic of Turin.
 Presently, I work on the understanding and regularizion of large Language Models in the context of bias and fairness application.
 In the past, I worked on modeling and forecasting financial time series.

+I currently live in Turin.
+I love reading (Sci-Fi, please) and playing basketball, while circumstances led me to discover that I’m not so bad at cooking.
+I also like DIY and automating boring stuff.
+Besides that, I am a passionate learner.
+I spend countless hours on lectures and tutorials about languages, frameworks, and technologies which I deem interesting.

 <!--
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->